CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - [3/31 11:42 AM] Adding clarification to Q21 on how to determine valid tickers.
 - [3/31 12:46 PM] Fixing name to schema.yml reference in Q9.
 We'll accept both schema.yml and survey_schema.yml file names (file name doesn't really matter).
 Just make sure to use one of those options.
 - [4/01 2:51 PM] Adding more details about valid ticker determination for Q21.
+- [4/01 9:46 PM] Correcting mistake with Q7 (should be 2 destinations and not 3).
+Both csv files should go to single destination.
+If you configured 3 destinations, we'll accept that as well.

 ## :telescope: Overview